mikeneilens/codechallenge/challenge6/ruby/README.md

 * I converted my original .each loop into a recursive function, although most Ruby implementations don't optimise for tail recursion so this is bad.

-You will need to install rspec using  __bundle install --path .bundle__ If you haven't installed ruby bunlder you will need to install that first.
+You will need to install rspec using  __bundle install --path .bundle__

+If you haven't installed ruby bundler you will need to install that first.

 To run the tests type __bundle exec rspec__ from the ruby directory